 A berm or verge is usually a grass area between the road and your property or business.
-In most parts of Porirua City, the property owner or resident is responsible for its upkeep.
-Council helps maintain some berm areas in the city, such as reserves, city centre and playgrounds.
+In most parts of Porirua City, we encourage the property owner or resident to maintain the berm outside their property.
+Council does maintain some berm areas in the city, such as along key city thoroughfares, where berms are too dangerous for residents to manage, and around our reserves and playgrounds.

 Residents generally maintain the berms in front (and beside) their properties because they want their street to look smart and well-cared for.
 This approach is taken to reduce the demand on rates and it recognises that it is the resident who benefits from a tidy and clean front berm.